The Polyphonic Spree at Clapham Grand

 Photos: Erol Birsen

-For further information about Polyphonic Spree and future events visit here.
+For further information and future events visit the Polyphonic Spree’s website here.

 Watch the video for Light and Day here: